bethlei/mws-restaurant-stage-1/README.md

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For the **Restaurant Reviews** projects, you incrementally convert a static webpage to a mobile-ready web application.
+In **Stage One**, you take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+You also add a service worker to begin the process of creating a seamless offline experience for your users.

 ### Specification